vlmolnar/CS2006-Python2/README.md

   - pip3 install --upgrade pip
   - pip3 install -r requirements.txt
   - pip3 install cartopy
- * destory virtual environment
+ * destroy virtual environment
     - deactivate
     - rm -rf /path/to/<venv_name>

 # How to run:
 * start jupyter notebook
   - jupyter notebook
-* nagivate to the notebook you would like to see
+* navigate to the notebook you would like to see
   - data_refining.ipynb
     - for seeing how the raw data was refined before analysis
     - this notebook produces another csv file for later use